+Dear "salutation"

-"salutation" "address_block" "date_of_printing" "forename" "surname" Dear "salutation" I am writing with reference to "chosen_forename"'s recent absence(s) from the academy.
+I am writing with reference to "chosen\forename"'s recent absence(s) from the academy.
 We understand that the barriers to accessing education are wide and complex, and that some children find it harder than others to attend.
-We would like to work with you to identify and remove any barriers. "forename"'s attendance is currently "percentage_attendance"%, which is a concern to us as this has a significant impact on "forename"'s learning.
+We would like to work with you to identify and remove any barriers.

+"forename"'s attendance is currently "percentage\attendance"%, which is a concern to us as this has a significant impact on "forename"'s learning.

 If "forename" is going to receive the support he/she/they need to improve his/her/their attendance, it is essential that we work together to identify what the barriers are.

-The academy is unable to authorise further absences without fully understanding the reasons and may nee a doctor's note/medical note/hospital letter to explain them.
-Please could you contact xxxxxxxxxx to arrange a meeting to look at what support we can put in place to resolve any issues or concerns Please feel free to bring a friend or family member with you to the meeting If you have any access requirements, please let us know Yours sincerely,
+The academy is unable to authorise further absences without fully understanding the reasons and may need a doctor's note/medical note/hospital letter to explain them.

+Please could you contact your child's Student Welfare Manager to arrange a meeting to look at what support we can put in place to resolve any issues or concerns

+Please feel free to bring a friend or family member with you to the meeting

+If you have any access requirements, please let us know

+Yours sincerely,